TheLogeek/Chat-Room/README.md

 - Get the IP address of the host and enter it on all client devices.

-- Choose usernames to connect then all client devices can now send text messages to each other.
+- Choose usernames to connect then all client devices can now send text messages to one another.